redbooth/redbooth-ruby/README.md

 client = RedboothRuby::Client.new(session)
 ```

-Now you can perform any user api call inside the clien wrapper
+Now you can perform any user api call inside the client wrapper

 ```Ruby
 client.me(:show)
 ```

-If you have multiple applications or you just want to ve explicit use the application credentials inside the session creation
+If you have multiple applications or you just want to be explicit use the application credentials inside the session creation

 ```Ruby
 session = RedboothRuby::Session.new(